st003/flashcards/README.md

 ## Getting Started

-Prior knowledge of Python virtual environments, Django's admin, and manage.py are required.
+Prior knowledge of Django is required.
 These instructions assume a unix-like environment (Linux, MacOS).

 ### Prerequisites